-- Average remuneration of Board members for a given financial year calculated on the basis of total value of cash components due in respect of the relevant year and the value (if any) of share based components that vested during such year, divided by the number of directors that sat on the Board as per the end of that year (excluding directors, if any, who have waived their entitlement to director remuneration). - 2.
-Average remuneration of the members of the ExCom calculated on the basis of the total value of cash components (i.e. base salary, bonus, benefits, etc.) due in respect of the relevant year and the value (if any) of share-based components that vested during such year, for all executives who sat on the ExCom as per the end of that year.
-On the same basis, for financial year 2023, the proportion of fixed and variable remuneration of the CEO is 17%/83% and the average relative proportion of fixed and variable remuneration of the texCom is 24%/76%.
+- (1) Average remuneration of Board members for a given financial year calculated on the basis of total value of cash components due in respect of the relevant year and the value (if any) of share based components that vested during such year, divided by the number of directors that sat on the Board as per the end of that year (excluding directors, if any, who have waived their entitlement to director remuneration).
+The increase between 2024 and previous years is because 2024 was the first year during which Restricted Stock Units vested under the RSU Plan described in section 8.2.1.A.b (which replaced the historic stock options program for Directors). - (2) Average remuneration of the members of the ExCom calculated on the basis of the total value of cash components (i.e. base salary, bonus, benefits, etc.) due in respect of the relevant year and the value (if any) of share-based components that vested during such year, for all executives who sat on the ExCom as per the end of that year.
+On the same basis, for financial year 2024, the proportion of fixed and variable remuneration of the CEO is 18%/82% and the average relative proportion of fixed and variable remuneration of the exCom is 21%/79%.